-The Australian winery "Wynns Coonawarra Estate" is located in the area Coonawarra (State of South Australia).
-The origin dates back to 1891, when John immigrated from Scotland Riddoch (1828-1901) began to plant vines.
-In 1895, a winery was put into operation, the vineyards then covered 52 hectares.
+The Australian Wynns Coonawarra Estate is located in the area Coonawarra (State of South Australia).
+The origin is in 1891 when John immigrated from Scotland Riddoch (1828-1901) started to plant vines.
+A winery was opened in 1895 and the vineyards covered 52 hectares.
 They form the core of today's property.
-In 1951, the company was bought by Polish-born Samuel Wynn (1891-1982) and his son David and renamed "Wynns Coonawarra Estate".
-At this time, in Australia, mainly wine in the manner of a sparkling wine Sherry or port wine popular.
+In 1951 the business was bought by Samuel Wynn (1891-1982) of Polish origin and his son David and renamed "Wynns Coonawarra Estate".
+At that time, Australia was primarily a type of fortified wine Sherry or port wine popular.

 It was a risk to produce dry red wines, but Wynns was subsequently very successful.
 A novelty was introduced, as the origin of the wines "Coonowarra" on the label to lead.
 In 1972 the winery was bought by the Allied Vintners and later came into the possession of the multinationals South Corp, who finally got the Multi Foster's was acquired.
 In 2011, all wine activities were named in a separate, listed company Treasury Wine Estates outsourced, to which Wynns now belongs.
 In 1995 David Wynn received the prestigious award for his great contribution to Australian viticulture O'Shea Award,